-- 1. Select the Fibonacci Retracement Tool from the Toolbox. - 2.
-Left click on the chart where you would like the ruler to begin. - Move the mouse pointer to the lower right position of the ruler and left click to place.
+- 1. Select the Fibonacci Retracement tool from the Toolbar. - 2.
+Click on the chart where you would like the ruler to begin. - 3.
+Move the mouse pointer to the lower right position of the ruler and click to place.

 Resizing the Fibonacci Retracement: